abdullah2202/oanda_python_notifier/README.md

 ```

 ### 2. Create the .env File
 In the root directory, create a file named `.env`.
 This file holds all the secret keys and configuration.
+A sample file has been added `.env_sample`.
+You can use this file and rename it to `.env`.

 ### 3. Build the Docker Image
 From the project's root directory, run: